 When filing a mesothelioma claim, it is usually for personal injury.
 Over the years, the amount of personal injury lawsuits has increased dramatically.

 What is a Mesothelioma Personal Injury Lawsuit?

-Long-term and widespread exposure to asbestos can lead to severe injuries.
-Companies that manufactured the mineral often failed to inform employees of its toxicity.
-As a result, employees started to file claims after being diagnosed with an asbestos-related disease.
+Long-term and widespread exposure to asbestos can lead to severe internal injury.
+Companies that manufactured the mineral often failed to inform employees of its toxicity – or protect them.
+As a result, employees started to file legal personal injury claims after being diagnosed with an asbestos-related disease.

 A personal injury lawsuit is a type of lawsuit involving a mesothelioma patient and one or more companies that exposed them to asbestos.
 When a doctor diagnoses a patient with mesothelioma, they can file a personal injury lawsuit to receive compensation for treatment, lost income, pain, and related costs.

 Asbestos-related personal injury lawsuits are the longest-running mass tort in U.S. history.
 A mass tort is a civil action involving numerous plaintiffs against one or a few defendants.
 This mass tort dates back to the 1960s when researchers in the U.S. began to link asbestos to fatal health problems.

 Unlike a wrongful death claim (which is filed on behalf of the victim) personal injury lawsuits cannot be filed by any person other than the one affected by asbestos exposure.
 Patients must provide proof of their condition and where asbestos exposure took place.

 Documentation must show proof of:

 - Asbestos exposure summary